-In their submissions to the Commission, retailers were unanimous in saying that managing relationships with PV customers is more expensive than other customers.
+In their submissions to the Commission's Issues Paper, retailers were unanimous in saying that managing relationships with PV customers is more expensive than other customers.
 For example Alinta Energy said that:

 "PV customers are more in tune with electricity issues ...(resulting in) greater than average levels of engagement with retail providers than ... non-PV customers"